Signs of Cannabis Exposure in Your Pets

 Treatment may include inducing vomiting, administrating activated charcoal, intravenous fluids and intralipid therapy.
 Intralipid is an intravenous fat emulsion that can bind toxins to help eliminate them.

-Further research is recommended to understand the safety and efficacy of marijuana in veterinary medicine.
-For now, marijuana is not approved for medical use in animals and giving THC products to your pet could put them in a life-threatening medical crisis.
+Further research is recommended to understand the safety and efficacy of cannabis in veterinary medicine.
+For now, cannabis is not approved for medical use in animals and giving THC products to your pet could put them in a life-threatening medical crisis.

 Kathleen Cavanagh BSc DVM MET